 Storing Bulbs and Perennials Prior to Planting

-Many catalogs and online retailers of plants and flower bulbs will send you your items before you are safely able to plant.
-They do this to stay ahead of schedule and ensure you receive the items you may have reserved through a pre-order.
+Many catalogs and online retailers of plants and flower bulbs will send you your items before you are safely able to plant them.
+They do this to stay ahead of schedule and ensure items are reserved through a pre-order.

 If you receive flower bulbs, or perennial roots before you are able to plant them in the ground they store easily in dry, cool locations.
 Just open the box they came in, and make sure the packages have some air and the bulbs or roots will stay in good condition for several weeks.
-If you do get your items in advance of when you want to plant them, you can as mentioned above start them indoors; this can really be helpful in having fuller plants with more blooms through the summer.
+If you do get your items in advance of when you want to plant them, you can as mentioned above start them indoors.
+Starting bulbs and roots indoors can be helpful in having fuller plants with more blooms through the summer.

 You may also have plans to plant bareroot perennials this spring for growth and blooms not only this summer but for many seasons to come!
 Typically bareroot perennials are not sensitive to frost and below-freezing temperatures.
 However, they can be a bit sensitive to cold and damp soils that can occur in spring.
-Therefore, you may not need to wait as long to plant your bare root perennials as you do your summer blooming bulbs, but be aware if the ground seems very moist and cold from snowmelt and increased rains you will want to wait until the soil warms up a bit.
+Therefore, you may not need to wait as long to plant your bare root perennials as you do your summer-blooming bulbs.
+However, be aware if the ground is moist and cold from snowmelt and increased rains you will want to wait until the soil warms up a bit before you plant.

-When I plant bareroot perennials I always start them in old nursery pots, as I can control the soil temperature and moisture which is critical to starting new transplants.
-Even in May and June when it is safe for me to plant bareroot perennials directly in the ground I prefer to start them in pots; if you are able to do this with your bare root perennials it will be worth the extra effort.
+When I plant bareroot perennials I always start them in old nursery pots.
+By starting my roots in pots I can control the soil temperature and moisture which is critical to starting new transplants.
+Even in May and June when it is safe for me to plant bareroot perennials directly in the ground I prefer to start them in pots.
+If you are able to start bare root perennials in pots it will be worth the extra effort.

 Spring Will Be Here Soon

 It may be cold and snowy where you are, or it may be warm and sunny.
-Either way, Spring isn’t too far off and if you want a yard full of beautiful flowers this year, there is no better time than now to start planning and ordering your summer-blooming bulbs!
+Either way, spring isn’t too far off.
+If you want a yard full of beautiful flowers this year, there is no better time than now to start planning and ordering your summer-blooming bulbs!